-A review of the submitted staffing information and discussion with the practice manager confirmed that five staff have been recruited since the previous inspection.
-A review of the personnel files for these staff demonstrated that all the relevant information as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 has been sought and retained.
+A review of the submitted staffing information and discussion with Ms Lapping confirmed that a new member of staff had been recruited since the previous inspection; however she had since left.

+A review of this member of staff's personnel file demonstrated that most of the relevant information as outlined in Schedule 2 of The Independent Health Care Regulations (Northern Ireland) 2005 has been sought and retained.